Colorado man arrested in Kansas after high-speed chase

 ELLIS COUNTY, Kan.
-(KSNW) – Troopers arrested a Colorado man they say led them on a high-speed chase last night from Ellis into Russell county.
+(KSNW) – Kansas Highway Patrol troopers arrested a Colorado man they say led them on a high-speed chase Tuesday night from Ellis into Russell County.

-They say it started when 26-year-old Jeremiah Mullins of Colorado passed a trooper on I-70 going 127 miles an hour in a Chevy Camaro.
+They say it started when 26-year-old Jeremiah Mullins of Colorado passed a trooper on I-70 going 127 mph in a Chevy Camaro.

-KHP as well as local law enforcement chased Mullins, with speeds reaching 150 miles an hour.
+KHP as well as local law enforcement chased Mullins with speeds reaching 150 mph.

 Mullins evaded stop sticks and was eventually forced off the highway and fled on foot.

-He was arrested with the help of a K-9 unit and he’s now in the Ellis County jail.
+He was arrested with the help of a K-9 unit.
+He’s now in the Ellis County jail.